 For most of its life, it was called the Date Shack serving monkey flips and date shakes.
 In 1989, state officials canceled longtime owner Virginia McKinney’s lease and had plans to demolish the building to widen Coast Highway.

 The Shack was saved and Corona Del Mar tavern owner Arden Flamson who took over operation of the shack.
 Today the shack is run by Ruby Restaurant Group.
 Serving burgers, snacks, and sandwiches.

 Several of the old drinks and sandwiches are still available, although they are not all on the menu.
-The Shake Shack owners have changed along with the food served, but the view is just as spectacular as ever.
+Ruby’s have changed along with the food served, but the view is just as spectacular as ever.

 Shake Shack Parking

 Parking is limited to 30 minutes and only if you order some food or drink.
 If you are looking for beachfront dining check out The Beachcomber Restaurant (you can see if from the Shake Shack)

 The Beachcomber is located in historic cottage number 15 at Crystal Cove State Park and is practically on the beach.
 The restaurant opened its doors in 2006 and has been a local favorite ever since.

 Crystal Cove’s Shake Shack (formerly the Date Shack 7408 Coast Highway Newport Coast.
 (949) 464-0100.
 The shack has sandwiches, shakes, and malts.
 Open 7 a.m.-7 p.m. daily.
 All seating is outdoors on the patio.

 You might like Neptune’s Net Seafood Malibu Beach, California.